-Cotopaxi Palmas Active Jacket
+Cotopaxi Monte Hybrid Jacket

 Gore R7 Fore-Tex Shakedry Jacket

-What we lovingly refer to as Gore-Tex is actually multiple different waterproof membranes: The light and packable Paclite, the durable Pro Shell, the highly breathable Active, and the original do-it-all Gore-Tex.
+What we lovingly refer to as GORE-TEX is actually multiple different waterproof membranes: The light and packable Paclite, the durable Pro Shell, the highly breathable Active, and the original do-it-all Gore-Tex.

 Icebreaker Cool-Lite Rush Windbreaker

-If there were two natural wonder fabrics in outdoor clothing, it would be merino wool and Tencel.
+If there were two natural wonder fabrics in outdoor clothing, they would be merino wool and Tencel.
 Tencel is a sustainable wood-based fiber that’s often mixed with merino to pull extra moisture off your skin faster, cooling you down.
 Together, they make up the inner lining of the Cool-Lite Rush merino windbreaker from Icebreaker.